 Devise a list of the clinical signs and symptoms corresponding to each type of STI and classify patients based on recommended criteria.

 Identify STI treatment regimens and recommend therapy when appropriate.

 Design a patient care plan based on the monitoring parameters.

 Though we have made significant progress in science and medicine, longstanding problems of infectious disease continue to plague us.1 Even with the discovery of newly improved antibiotics, sexually transmitted infections (STIs) have not been eradicated.
 Many have reemerged secondary to modern social trends of sexual activity, and some as a result of the human immunodeficiency virus (HIV) epidemic, socioeconomic concerns, and the global lack of preventive education.
 Optimal detection and treatment of sexually transmitted diseases depend on counseling by a patient-friendly and knowledgeable clinician who can establish open communication with the patient.

 Since the correlation between risky sexual behavior and STIs is well documented,2 most sexually active individuals will contract an infection at some point in their lives.
 Though inconsistent and incorrect condom use increases the probability of new STIs, counseling patients on the consistent use of condoms, spermicides, or diaphragms is an important component in reducing overall incidence.3 Additionally, health care providers who manage persons at risk for STIs should counsel women in a timely fashion concerning the option for emergency contraception, when indicated.
 Mifepristone, misoprostol, oxytocin, and levonorgestrol have been employed in the United States for the prevention of unintended pregnancy.4

-In addition to an increasing number of adolescents engaging in unsafe sexual practices, there is a high incidence of men who have sex with men (MSM) and women who have ...
+In addition to an increasing number of adolescents engaging in unsafe sexual practices, there is a high incidence of men who have sex with men (MSM) and women ...